-In the case of privately owned land and areas in the private domain of the State or a public entity, the holder of mineral rights may only use the land upon obtaining the consent of the owners and/or possessors, in terms to be agreed between the holder and the owner (consent is deemed to be granted upon deposit of the annual rent and the posting of a provisional bond).
+In the case of privately owned land and areas in the private domain of the State or a public entity, the holder of mineral rights may only use the land upon obtaining the consent of the owners and/or possessors, in terms to be agreed between the holder of mineral rights and the owners and/or possessors (consent is deemed to be granted upon deposit of the annual rent and the posting of a provisional bond).

-In case the concessionaire fails to reach an agreement with the owners and/or possessors during the mining phase, operations may not commence until the land is acquired by the holder or expropriated by the State on grounds of public interest.
+In case the concessionaire fails to reach an agreement with the owners and/or possessors during the mining phase, operations may not commence until the land is acquired by the holder of mineral rights or expropriated by the State on grounds of public interest.